 Best academic camps for kids

-You’ll be seriously jealous of your tech-savvy kids after one of iD Tech’s crash courses in the latest computer skills and software. iD Tech's programs are held at over 100 campuses across the nation (including Columbia and NYU) and run anywhere from one to four weeks. iD Tech also offers a small student-to-instructor ratio, which means your kiddos get plenty of attention in subjects like Minecraft modding, Java and C++, photography and robotics—buckle up for an epic summer!
+You’ll be seriously jealous of your tech-savvy kids after one of iD Tech’s crash courses in the latest computer skills and software. iD Tech's programs are held at over 100 campuses across the nation and run anywhere from one to four weeks. iD Tech also offers a small student-to-instructor ratio, which means your kiddos get plenty of attention in subjects like Minecraft modding, Java and C++, photography and robotics—buckle up for an epic summer!
 Ages 7-19.

 Little brainiacs love the hands-on activities at this STEM-focused camp!
 They'll try out cool courses developed in conjunction with MIT, Raspberry Pi and the United States Naval Academy to learn about time and space, robotics and electronics and the human body.
 Ages 9–13.

 Curious minds can explore new areas during this STEAM-themed program.
 Campers dive into robotics, building their own creations with sensors, motors and LEGO's WeDo software.
-They can also try out coding, robotics, video game creation and animation.
+They can also try out coding, video game creation and animation.
 Ages 3–12.

 Budding engineers will create, problem solve and make incredible memories along the way with McBurney Robotics Camp.
 Kids will get to dabble in science, technology, engineering and math, but that's not the only thing they'll get to enjoy.
 McBurney also offers fun traditional camp activities such as swimming and making crafts.
 Ages 6–8.

 Kids can tinker with new tools while exploring STEM and tech at Dazzling Discoveries.
 The sky's the limit this summer, and campers can choose from topics such as robotics, engineering, coding, science experiments and more.
 Programs are offered for a variety of ages, so all scientists can hone their skills.
 Ages 5–17.